 His only son was his absolute pride and joy, and he brought him everywhere with him when he was a child.
 When I came into the picture, he accepted me into his family, no questions asked.

-And, he had this way of making you feel like you were the only person in the room when you walked in.
+One of the greatest lessons I learned from his well-lived life was how he had this way of making you feel like you were the only person in the room when you walked in.
 Anytime I went to visit, his eyes would light up, and he’d say “Hi, Amanda!” with so much joy in his voice, my heart would just about burst.

-I’ll Share My Family’s Legacy
+Lesson #3: Share Your Family’s Legacy

 Dad was always sharing stories from when he was younger, and stories that his dad had passed down to him.
 My wonderful mother-in-law was smart enough to have him start telling those stories into a tape recorder years ago.